-ARISE An excellent research environment for development of cutting-edge technologies will provide needed to speed up developments in life sciences.
+ARISE will provide An excellent research environment for development of cutting-edge technologies needed to speed up developments in life sciences.
 Unique professional training opportunities to learn skills specifically required by the leaders of the service providing facilities in research infrastructures Placements in the technology developing industry or academic organisations that provide service to other researchers through modern research infrastructures.
-Excellent training in transferable skills, networking opportunities and close supervision and mentoring.
+Excellent training in transferable skills, networking opportunities and close supervision and mentoring. papar internation and management.